Rachit1313/txtToWeb/README.md

 ./txtToWeb.py -s https://example.com/style.css <filename>
 ```

-To convert all .txt files in a directory:
+To convert all .txt and .md files in a directory:
 ```bash
 txtToWeb.py /path/to/directory
 ```

-To convert all .txt files in a directory and include a CSS stylesheet:
+To convert all .txt and .md files in a directory and include a CSS stylesheet:
 ```bash
 ./txtToWeb.py -s https://example.com/style.css /path/to/directory
 ```